 In the first few weeks of a sudden bereavement, it is common to have intrusive, painful thoughts and strong physical reactions sometimes too.
 This page explains thoughts and reactions that many suddenly bereaved people suffer.
 Understanding that these thoughts and reactions are common can help you to accept them, in the same way you would accept symptoms of an illness.
-After reading these symptoms you can read our guidance How to cope during the early weeks.

 It is common to keep mulling over the circumstances leading up to the death and wondering if anything could have been done to stop it happening.
 'If only...' is a common and particularly painful thought.
 Suddenly bereaved people often wish they had told a person who has died how much they love them, or told them this more often.
 Thoughts like these sometimes, for some people, lead to strong feelings of guilt that can be hard to explain to others, but which are normal.

 I feel angry

 It is common to feel angry after a sudden death.
 There may be someone or something to blame.
 Or you may even feel angry towards the person who has died for leaving you.
 It is also common to get worked up over minor everyday things that normally you take in your stride, but now seem unbearable.
 For people who do not normally get angry, these feelings may be particularly distressing.

 You may feel that nobody understands what you are going through.
 Particularly if they say inappropriate, hurtful things to you such as 'these things happen', or 'you'll get over it'.
 They may talk about their own bereavements that happened in circumstances you consider less devastating and of no relevance to your situation.
 It is easy to feel upset when some people, who don't know how to help, behave as if nothing has happened.

 I find it hard to focus on things and am being forgetful